drupalsocialinitiative/social_auth_github/README.txt

 is based on the Social Auth and Social API projects

 It adds to the site:
- * A new url: /user/login/dropbox.
+ * A new url: /user/login/github.
- * A settings form on /admin/config/social-api/social-auth/dropbox.
+ * A settings form on /admin/config/social-api/social-auth/github.
- * A Dropbox logo in the Social Auth Login block.
+ * A Github logo in the Social Auth Login block.

 REQUIREMENTS